JuliaGeometry/Meshes.jl/docs/src/index.md

 [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) provides efficient
 implementations of concepts from computational geometry.
-It promotes rigorous mathematical definitions of spatial discretizations (a.k.a. meshes) that are adequate for describing general manifolds embedded in $\R^n$, including surfaces described with spherical coordinates, and geometries described with multiple coordinate reference systems.
+It promotes rigorous mathematical definitions of spatial discretizations (a.k.a. meshes) that are adequate for describing general manifolds embedded in $\mathbb{R}^3$, including surfaces described with spherical coordinates, and geometries described with multiple coordinate reference systems.

 Unlike other existing efforts in the Julia ecosystem, this project is being carefully